Cooking With Bliss

 • FAQ

-I used my all-purpose homemade Cajun seasoning blend.
-If you're not in the mood to make your own, no problem at all.
-Snag your favorite store brand from the grocery store and go to town with seasoning up your ribs.
+I used my homemade Cajun seasoning blend.
+But if you're not in the mood to make your own, no problem at all.
+Grab your favorite store brand from the grocery store and go to town with seasoning up those ribs.

 ingredients for beef back short rib in the oven

-If you're looking to amp of the smoky flavor more, add in about 1 teaspoon of cumin.
+If you're looking to amp-up the smoky flavor more, add in about 1 teaspoon of cumin.

 How to Cook Beef Back Ribs in the Oven

-You'll be surprised just how easy it is to make the most delicious, flavorful, and tender BBQ beef back ribs in the oven.
-So, whenever you're craving ribs, even in the midst of gloomy weather refer back to the no-fail easy recipe.
+You'll be surprised by just how easy it is to make the most delicious fall-off-the-bone tender BBQ beef back ribs in the oven.
+So, whenever you're craving ribs, even during gloomy weather, refer back to this no-fail, easy recipe.

-There's one caveat.
-This recipe requires a low and slow cooking method which means that your ribs need to be cooked at a low temperature for an extended period of time.
-I recommend putting them in the oven early, so dinner is served at you're usual time.
+There's one caveat: This recipe is baked low and slow, which means that your ribs need to be cooked at a low temperature for an extended period of time.
+I recommend putting them in the oven early, so dinner is served at your usual time.

 raw seasoned ribs arranged on baking sheet in single layer.